Chapter 6-4: Regulation of Smoking15

 "Building" means any structure enclosed for protection from the weather, whether or not windows or doors are open.
 If a person leases or possesses only a portion of a building, the term "building" applies to the leasehold or possessory interest as well.

-"Cigar-tobacco bar" means a bar that, in the calendar year ending December 31, 2005, generated at least five percent or more of its total annual gross income or fifty thousand dollars in annual sales from both the onsite sale of tobacco products and the rental of onsite humidors.
-In any calendar year after December 31, 2005, a bar that fails to generate at least five percent of its total annual gross income or fifty thousand dollars in annual sales both from the onsite sale of tobacco products and the rental of onsite humidors, shall not be defined as a "cigar-tobacco bar" and shall not thereafter be included in the definition, regardless of sales figures.
+"Cigar-tobacco bar" means a bar that, in the calendar year ending December 31, 2005, generated at least five percent or more of its total annual gross income or $50,000 in annual sales from both the onsite sale of tobacco products and the rental of onsite humidors.
+In any calendar year after December 31, 2005, a bar that fails to generate at least five percent of its total annual gross income or $50,000 in annual sales both from the onsite sale of tobacco products and the rental of onsite humidors, shall not be defined as a "cigar-tobacco bar" and shall not thereafter be included in the definition, regardless of sales figures.

 "Dwelling," as used in this chapter, means any place used primarily for sleeping overnight and conducting activities of daily living, not including a hotel or motel room or suite or bed and breakfast.